New South Wales Corps

+Reconstituted as the 102d Regiment of Foot, it was transferred to Bermuda and Nova Scotia, before taking part in the Chesapeake campaign of the War of 1812.
+Reconstituted for the second time after the war as the 100th Regiment of Foot, it was disbanded in 1818.

 History

 Formation

-The regiment was formed in England in June 1789 as a permanent unit to relieve the New South Wales Marine Corps, who had accompanied the First Fleet to Australia.
+In June 1789, the regiment was formed in England as a permanent unit to relieve the New South Wales Marine Corps, who had accompanied the First Fleet to Australia.
 The regiment began arriving as guards on the Second Fleet in 1790.
-The regiment, led by Major Francis Grose, consisted of three companies numbering about 300 men.
-Although drafts were sent from Britain to reinforce the regiment throughout its time in Australia, full strength was never to exceed 500.
+The regiment, led by Major Francis Grose, consisted of three companies, numbering about 300 men.
+Although drafts were sent from Britain to reinforce the regiment throughout its time in Australia, its full strength never exceeded 500.

 A fourth company was raised from those Marines wishing to remain in New South Wales under Captain George Johnston, who had been Governor Arthur Phillip's aide-de-camp.

-When Phillip returned to England for respite in December 1792, Grose was left in charge.
+In December 1792, when Phillip returned to England for respite, Grose was left in charge.
 Grose immediately abandoned Phillip's plans for governing the colony.
 A staunch military man, he established military rule and set out to secure the authority of the Corps.
 He abolished the civilian courts and transferred the magistrates to the authority of Captain Joseph Foveaux.

 After the poor crops of 1793 he cut the rations of the convicts but not those of the Corps, overturning Phillip's policy of equal rations for all.
 In a connived attempt to improve agricultural production and make the colony more self-sufficient, Grose turned away from collective farming and made generous land grants to officers of the Corps.
 They were also provided with government-fed and clothed convicts as farm labour.